Terms of Service

 Intellectual Property – License Grant and Restrictions.

 The Application provided to User are for User’s use.
 User may not modify, copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer, or sell any information, software, products, or services obtained from CDC.
-Material provided by CDC are either owned by or the licensed property of the United States Department of Health and Human Services (“HHS”) and the Centers for Disease Control and Prevention (CDC).
+Materials provided by CDC are either owned by or the licensed property of the United States Department of Health and Human Services (“HHS”) and the Centers for Disease Control and Prevention (CDC).
 HHS/CDC grants to you a limited, non-exclusive, non-transferable license to access the Application in the United States for the uses set forth in these Terms.

 Disclaimer of Warranties